 Derby Soft Tissue Shoulder Injury Clinic

-This clinic is run every Friday morning by Marcus Bateman, upper limb consultant physiotherapist, in the Orthopaedic Outpatient Department at Royal Derby Hospital.
+This clinic is run every Friday morning by Marcus Bateman, upper limb consultant physiotherapist, and Lisa Pitt, upper limb physiotherapy practitioner, in the Orthopaedic Outpatient Department at Royal Derby Hospital.
 Mr Clark and Mr Tambe support this clinic in parallel with their fracture clinics.
 New referrals will be seen within two weeks or earlier on basis of clinical priority/problem.
 Patients are assessed clinically and referred for further imaging if appropriate.
 Ultrasound scan slots have been reserved for patients coming through this pathway where urgent US scan is required.
 Patients with significant soft tissue injury can be fast-tracked for surgical repair on an upper limb trauma list.

 Referral criteria for Soft Tissue Injury Clinic: